bobleesj/github-pages-with-docker/_posts/2024-05-24-python-matrix-operation.md

 ---
 layout: post
-title: Python matrix operations and linear algebra cheatsheet
+title: Python matrix operations and linear algebra cheatsheet (Ft.
+NumPy)
 categories: tutorial
 ---

 ## Motivation

-The utility of a matrix lies in its ability to algebraically manipulate a system of equations.
-The more concisely and clearly we write mathematical expressions, the less time is required for debugging and the less mental effort is needed to understand the code.
-Therefore, I am always looking to optimize my writing and coding.
+A matrix represents a set of values.
+Matrices are used in solving a system of equations, representing graphs, etc. The more concisely and clearly we represent matrices in scripts, the less time is required for debugging.

-I have decided to document the methods I use in my research and coursework for optimizing parameters in solutions to the Schrödinger equation.
-The following is meant to serve as a concise reference for my research.
+Here I document `NumPy` matrix functions.
+In coursework, I used them for training neural networks and approximating a solution to the Schrödinger equation.

-Examples are based on my own work or borrowed from the links provided at the bottom
+The document serves as a concise reference for my research.
+Examples are based on my own work or borrowed from the links referenced.

 ### Group operations

+Assume `X` and `Y` represent matrices and `vec` is an 1-D array.

 ```python
 np.add(X,Y)       # Add